 Eddie Johnson: Romance Book Author

 Derrick Hamilton a single Baptist minister finds himself fascinated by Summer Reed a gorgeous fashion mogul.
 Although a mutual attraction exists between Minister Hamilton and Summer, he's still involved with another woman.
 An ex of the minister intensifies the drama as she's accused of sabotaging Summer's entry into an elite fashion competition.
-A delightful urban Christian romance love story eBook.
+A delightful urban Christian romance love story in book and eBook formats.

 Preview and then Purchase on Amazon